Hanina bar Hama: Relations with Judah I

 Judah thought highly of him, and chose him in preference to his other disciples to spend time with him.
 Thus when Antoninus once visited Judah, he was surprised to find Hanina in the chamber, though the patriarch had been requested not to permit any one to attend their interview.
 The patriarch soothed his august visitor by the assurance that the third party was not an ordinary man.
 No doubt Hanina would have been early promoted to an honourable office had he not offended the patriarch by an ill-judged exhibition of his own superior familiarity with scriptural phraseology (see Hamnuna of Babylonia).
 However, the patriarch, on his death-bed, instructed Gamaliel, his son and prospective successor, to put Hanina at the head of all other candidates.
-Hanina modestly declined advancement at the expense of his senior Efes, and even resolved to permit another worthy colleague, Levi ben Sisi, to take precedence.
-Efes was actually principal of the academy for several years, but Sisi withdrew from the country, at which time Hanina assumed the long-delayed honours.
-He continued his residence at Sepphoris, where he became the acknowledged authority in halakhah, and where he also practised as a physician.
+Hanina modestly declined advancement at the expense of his senior, Epes the Southerner, and even resolved to permit another worthy colleague, Levi ben Sisi, to take precedence.
+Efes was the principal of the academy for several years, but Sisi withdrew from the country, at which time Hanina assumed the long-delayed honours.
+He continued his residence at Sepphoris, where he became the acknowledged authority in halakhah, and where he also practiced as a physician.